azproduction/lmd/README.md

     "stats": true,          // enables require.stats() function - every module require, load, eval, call statistics [default=false]
     "stats_coverage": true, // enables code coverage for all in-package modules, you can use list of module names
-                            // to cover only modules in that list [default=false] "stats_sendto": true    // enables require.stats.sendTo(host[, reportName]) function
+                            // to cover only modules in that list [default=false] "stats_coverage_async": true, // enables code coverage for all off-package function-modules [default=false]
+                                  // for that option you can NOT use list of off-package module names
+                                  // this options is VERY HEAVY +50Kb sources
+                                  // each async LMD module will be parsed and patched on the client
+                                  // it may take A LOT of time "stats_sendto": true    // enables require.stats.sendTo(host[, reportName]) function
                             // it POSTs stats&coverage report to specified stats server }